ProjectOpenSea/opensea-js/developerDocs/quick-start.md

 # Initialization

 To get started, first [request an API key](https://docs.opensea.io/reference/api-keys).
 Note the terms of use for using API data.
+API keys are not needed for testnets.

-Then, create a new OpenSeaJS client, called an OpenSeaSDK 🚢, using your web3 provider:
+Then, create a new OpenSeaSDK client using your web3 provider:

 ```typescript
 import { ethers } from "ethers";